SuperTapood/Game-Engine/README.md

 # version 0.6
 - added a sprite generator
 - added dummy players (for regeneration)
+- added player class (now is a template)
 - added the SCENE API
 - added text and buttons to the API
 - fixed problem where text won't update when given a variable in the API